nzrsky/DieKit/README.md

 // error: The operation couldn’t be completed.
 (CGError: Illegal Argument)
 ```

+## Contact

+Follow and contact me on [Twitter](http://twitter.com/nzrsky).
+If you find an issue,
+just [open a ticket](https://github.com/nzrsky/DieKit/issues/new) on it.
+Pull
+requests are warmly welcome as well.

+## Backers & Sponsors

+Open-source projects cannot live long without your help.
+If you find Kingfisher is useful, please consider supporting this
+project by becoming a sponsor.
+Your user icon or company logo shows up on my blog with a link to your home page.

+Become a sponsor through [GitHub Sponsors](https://github.com/sponsors/nzrsky). :heart:

 ## Contributing
 Contributions make the open-source community an amazing place to learn, inspire, and create.
 Any contributions you make to DieKit are greatly appreciated.